Chinese Masterpieces

 Joseph.Sharon@chinesemasterpieces.com

-Blue and White 15th Century Ming Dynasty Meiping Vase with Xuande Mark and Period Dragon Motif This exceptional Meiping vase features a meticulously rendered dragon with four claws and is constructed in two sections.
+Blue and White 15th Century Ming Dynasty Meiping Vase with Xuande Mark and Period Dragon Motif.
+This exceptional Meiping vase features a meticulously rendered dragon with four claws and is constructed in two sections.
 Due to its substantial size, the vase was fired on a setter, resulting in the characteristic cross mark on the base.
 The artisans employed imported Samali blue cobalt, distinguished by its dark, blackish hue.
 The heaping and piling technique employed in glazing has produced a surface effect that displays both black spots and silvery reflections.
 In contrast, brown hues would indicate the use of locally sourced Chinese cobalt, thereby signaling a more recent production.
 The presence of such characteristics not only confirms the vase's authenticity but also signifies that imported cobalt has not been available for over five centuries.
 Additionally, the noticeable flaking in the biscuit serves as further evidence of its age.
 This Meiping vase stands approximately 17 inches tall. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Blue and White 15th Century Ming Dynasty Stem Cup with Xuande Mark and Period Decoration Featuring a Winged